 - Cost of Admission: Free

 Saginaw is a treasure trove of vintage goodies to discover.
-We love to spend a day scouring the shops downtown for special gems.
+We love to spend a day scouring the shops downtown for unique gems.
 Antique Warehouse and Old Town Furniture provide captivating collections of home furnishings to dig through.
 Adamontis Antiques has been a haven for one-for-a-kind finds in Saginaw since 1971.

 They have thousands of costumes and themed clothing available from every era imaginable and vintage clothing and accessories to browse.
 They’ve amassed rare pieces from every corner of the globe, making it a space full of hidden gems galore.